‘The View’ Co-Host Joy Behar Attacks Trump, Says Lawyers ‘Impeded Justice’

 “That would have been the nail in the coffin.
 He would have committed perjury and impeachment automatically.
 I was disappointed in that.”

 Behar also criticized Muller for his reasoning behind the decision to not interview Trump.
 In the report, Mueller acknowledges that Trump would not be interviewed voluntarily and that the team considered a subpoena.
-However, the report adds that at the point of this consideration, the “investigation had made significant progress and had produced substantial evidence for our report.”
+However, the document points out that at the point of this consideration, the “investigation had made significant progress and had produced substantial evidence for our report.”

 “We thus weighed the costs of potentially lengthy constitutional litigation, with resulting delay in finishing our investigation, against the anticipated benefits for our investigation and report.”